Skip to content

 Discussion

-4.6 State the signs of a horse being overweight or underweight Key areas of body to look at:
+4.7 Outline the signs of a horse being overweight or underweight Signs in relation to key areas of the horse’s body:

 • Crest